 Oh, you want me to elaborate?
 OK…

-I’ve been using Benjamin Moore Scuff-X for two and a half years, and it’s never let me down.
-It’s available online in Matte, Eggshell, Satin and Semi-Gloss, and can be tinted to all sorts of different colours.
+I’ve been using Benjamin Moore Scuff-X Ultra Spec for two and a half years, and it’s never let me down.
+It’s available online by clicking here in Matte, Eggshell, Satin and Semi-Gloss, and can be tinted to all sorts of different colours.
 Personally, I’ve only ever used the Eggshell and the Satin; I’ve heard good things about the Matte, but the Semi-Gloss is apparently just that – somewhere between gloss and satin, and most customers want one thing or the other.
 In the UK most decorators use it on woodwork, but in the USA apparently, it’s used on walls as well.
 It can be applied by brush, roller or spray, it is touch dry in less than an hour, and can be recoated in 2-3 hours.

 My Benjamin Moore Scuff-X Review

 The advantages of water-based paints over their oil-based counterparts are well documented elsewhere on this forum: better for the environment, lower odour, quicker drying, non-yellowing.
 However, when they first appeared on the market decorators found significant downsides in the quality of the finish (both in terms of opacity and a tendency to drip and show brush-marks) and how hard-wearing they were (or rather, weren’t).
 Benjamin Moore Scuff-X keeps all the good things about water-based paints and overcomes the bad points.

 It prides itself on how hard-wearing it is (“Scuff-Resistant”, “Extreme Durability for High Traffic Areas”), but honestly that’s not the main reason I use it.
 Sure, it’s nice to know that it will last well, but personally I just love how easy it is to use and what a lovely finish I can achieve with very little effort.